SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 <td>userPassword</td>
 <td>string</td>
 <td>no</td>
 <td>Authentication password when user identity mode is <code>UserName</code>.
-Set the value in order to change authentication password.
-If not given, the previously stored authentication password is preserved.</td>
+Set the value in order to change the authentication password.
+If it is not set, the previously stored authentication password is preserved.</td>
 </tr>
 <tr>
 <td>keystoreBinaryId</td>